Per-Plexing Synology

 Audio Selection Behaviour

-When creating my own preset, for the audio Selection Behaviour, use of Passthru retains the high quality of soundtracks; with anything else being encoded in AAC stereo.
+When creating my own pre-set, for the audio Selection Behaviour, use of Passthru retains the high quality of soundtracks; with anything else being encoded in AAC stereo.

 Handbrake window: Edit Preset